Feizhi255/Team-Profile-Generator/README.md

         node app.js

-  The user will be prompted for their GitHub username and other information pertaining to the project the README is for.
+  The user will be prompted with teammate information pertaining to there ID, Email, Office Number/Github, and or school.
 ## Licence
 ![APM](https://img.shields.io/apm/l/npm)
 ## Contributors